Environmental protestors object to Bern Formula E race

 Protesters also expressed their disappointment at the city authorities for allowing the race to take place.
 A committee has been set with the aim of blocking future Formula Eexternal link races in Bern, arguing that such events only benefit organisers and the tourism industry.

-Formula E made its Swiss debut appearance in Zurich in 2018 and will return to that city next year.
-There will be a further race in Geneva in 2021, but it remains to be seen how many other races will be hosted in Switzerland.
+Formula E made its Swiss debut appearance in Zurich in 2018 and is set to return to that city next year.
+Geneva plans to host a race in 2021.
+However, last week it was announced that Switzerland does not figure on the 2019/20 racing calendar.

 Before 2018, motor racing had been banned in Switzerland for more than 60 years.